 Salaries are very competitive in Singapore and you may enjoy additional perks such as housing, transport and education allowances, as well as stock options.
-A fixed bonus is given at the end of the year, equivalent to one month’s salary.
+It is a common practice for companies to offer a fixed bonus at the end of the year, equivalent to one month’s salary.
 In addition, variable bonuses are sometimes declared, depending on the company and individual’s performance.

 Many companies provide their employees with other incentives such as recreational facilities and holiday subsidies.